mini-rose/mocha/doc/writing-modules.rst

         // add.c

             mangle the name appropriately (see mangling.rst)
-            |        i32 in Coffee refers to the same type as an int in C
+            |        i32 in Mocha refers to the same type as an int in C
             v        v
-        int _C3addii(int a, int b)
+        int _M3addii(int a, int b)
         {
                 return a + b;
         }